“However, when He, the Spirit of truth, has come, He will guide you…” (John 16:13 NKJV)

 God knows our thoughts (Luke 16:1-13, Psalms 139: 2-4, 1 Chronicles 28:9, Matthew 12:25).
-By limiting His influence in our lives to our thoughts Satan cannot perceive what God is doing it mitigates the consequences of our actions or lack of response to what we have been told.
+By limiting His influence in our lives to our thoughts Satan cannot perceive what God is doing, and it mitigates the consequences of our actions or lack of response to what we have been told.

 When angry, do not sin; do not ever let your wrath (your exasperation, your fury or indignation) last until the sun goes down.
 Leave no [such] room or foothold for the devil [give no opportunity to him].
 (Ephesians 4:26-27 AMPC)

 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour.
 (1 Peter 5:8 KJV)